freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 #### HINTS

 - Type `git commit -m "feat: add create database reference"` into the terminal and press enter
+- View your `git log` to see if your message is correct
+- If the message is wrong, enter `git reset HEAD~1`, then `git add .`, and then you can try to make the commit again
 - Make sure you are in your `sql_reference` repo folder
 - Enter `cd ~/project/sql_reference` to go to the folder if you aren't there